 Try to mean something more than your physical specification, and don’t be afraid to wear your heart on your sleeve.

-Scott starts his projects with a structured, analytical appraisal that leads into a creative phase in which the goal is always to connect with an audience.
+Scott starts his projects with a structured, analytical appraisal that provides the foundation for creative thinking in which the goal is always to connect with an audience.
 “There needs to be reasons for doing everything we do.
 So we’ve developed simple processes that get to the crux of a campaign, project or larger strategy that maps out clear building blocks.”